Score Function Gradient Estimation to Widen the Applicability of Decision-Focused Learning: Experimental Results

-The results are presented in \Cref{table:frational_kp}.
+The results are presented in \Cref{table:frational_kp} (additional results are given in \Cref{appendix:supp_res}).
 For each method, we report the relative post-hoc regret (\textit{Rel.
-PRegret}), the relative regret of solutions that do not require the recourse action (\textit{Feas. rel. regret}), the ratio of solutions that require a recourse action (\textit{Infeas. ratio}), the MSE, and the number of epochs to converge.
-Both DFL methods outperform the PFL method in terms of post-hoc regret.
-IntOpt-C has somewhat better post-hoc regret than SFGE though with notably high variance.
+PRegret}), the relative regret of solutions not requiring recourse actions (\textit{Feas. rel. regret}), the ratio of solutions that require recourse actions (\textit{Infeas. ratio}), the MSE, and the number of epochs until convergence.
+Both DFL methods outperform PFL in terms of post-hoc regret.
+Although IntOpt-C has lower post-hoc regret than SFGE, it exhibits notably higher variance.
 Our method performs slightly worse on average, but with much lower variance.
-With increasing $\rho$, the DFL methods becomes more conservative: the infeasibility ratio decreases, but at the cost of a worse relative regret on the feasible solutions.
-Regarding convergence speed, IntOpt-C is the fastest, whereas \textsc{PFL} and \ouracronym{} are slower and require a comparable number of epochs.
-As expected, in terms of MSE, PFL delivers the best performance, whereas \ouracronym{} and IntOpt-C perform worse and show similar results.
-This is reasonable, since \ouracronym{} and IntOpt-C train the model in a DFL fashion, rather than with the goal of maximizing accuracy.
+IntOpt-C is fastest in terms of convergence speed, whereas \textsc{PFL} and \ouracronym{} are slower and require a comparable number of epochs.
+As expected, PFL delivers the best MSE, because it is trained for maximal accuracy.
+With increasing $\rho$, the DFL methods become more conservative: the infeasibility ratio decreases, but at the cost of a worse relative regret on the feasible solutions.